KhaelK138/KhaelK138.github.io/markdown/HardwareSecurity.md

   - This would be pretty common when sending data to flash, for example
 - Choose `SPI` in analysis, set MOSI/MISO/Clock channels, set `polarity`/`phase` to 0, and data should be shown

+**Using the CH341a, SPI SOIC-8 clip, and Raspberry pi**
+- Pinout is super common, CH341a/SOIC-8 clip will assume it
+- SOIC-8 red wire is pin 1, which is the CS pin.
+Make sure red wire lines up pin 1 on both the chip itself and on the CH341A
+  - Half circle on right side of CH341A will show which set of 8 has pin 1 - then we just set it up so the numbers are facing the front of the stick
+- Then plug into raspberry pi and do below

 **Extracting SPI Flash Memory**
 - Peripherals don't usually verify controller authenticity
 - Since we have datasheets, we can often just talk to the flash chips directly